freeletics/khonshu/docs/navigation/results.md

 # Destination results

 Khonshu has a built-in way to receive results from another screen inside the app.
-For that it is required to call `HostNavigator.registerForNavigationResult<Route, Result>`.
+For that it is required to call `DestinationNavigator.registerForNavigationResult<Result>()` or `HostNavigator.registerForNavigationResult<Route, Result>()`.

-`Route` in this case should be the `NavRoute` class for the current screen, while `Result`is the type of the expected result which can be any `Serializable` class.
+The `DestinationNavigator` overload uses the current `StackEntryId`, so it doesn't require the route type of the current screen.
+The `HostNavigator` overload is kept for existing code; `Route` in this case should be the `NavRoute` class for the current screen. `Result` is the type of the expected result which can be any `Serializable` class.
 The register method will return a `NavigationResultRequest`, which has a `results: Flow<Result>` property to collect the results.

 The navigation to the screen from which the result should be returned is a regular call to `navigateTo`.
 However the `NavRoute` class for that target destination should have